goatshriek/wrapture/docs/examples/struct_wrapper/README.md

           default-value: 0
 ```

-This will make it much easier to extend this class as well, as it provides a
+Now it will be much easier to extend this class, as it provides a default
-default constructor that can be called to initialize a child class.
+constructor that can be called to initialize a child class.
+If you only provide
+a few default values but not all of them, those will be optional in the
+constructor.

 Adding a function to our PlayerStats class is the same as with any other
 Wrapture class.
 For example, if we have a simple print function for the stats: